Performance » 7

 Now, the Azera's found its light, the Taurus is back as an SHO, and even Toyota's Avalon has a sport steering mode.
 Count the 2014 Impala in with the converts.
 It's latched on to the trend, emerging with the best front-drive dynamics of the lot.

-For a nicely raspy exhaust note, smooth and strong power, and a 0-60 mph time in about 6.8 seconds, you'll turn to GM's latest 3.6-liter V-6.
+For smooth, strong power with a 0-60 mph time in about 6.8 seconds, plus a nice raspy exhaust note as a bonus, you'll turn to GM's latest 3.6-liter V-6.
 The carryover powertrain is rated in the Impala LT and LTZ at 305 horsepower, with a big flat torque band and throttle response that avoids the overzealous, hair-trigger responses of some of its brethren.
-It's as energetic as any Impala we've driven over the past decade--and nothing is likely to pass it by, since an Impala SS is less likely with the arrival of the rear-drive Chevy SS sedan imminent.
+It's as energetic as any Impala we've driven over the past decade--and it's likely to stay on top of the Impala hierarchy, the arrival of the rear-drive Chevy SS sedan makes an Impala SS less likely.

 All Impalas get a six-speed automatic transmission with a manual-shift mode activated by a click switch on the shift lever--where no one will use it, since the tall console makes it an awkward motion.
 It's also not a "sport" mode, in that the timing of the shift doesn't change.
 The transmission isn't as seamless as the GM benchmarks of the past.
 Because the torque converter's set up to lock up more often in the name of fuel economy, a jumpy foot can trigger what feels like half-shifts as the converter unlocks.
 It's still ready to react quickly to the right amount of pedal.